kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 ### BLEACH

 KAT: This song is disorienting.
 But a good disorienting.
 BH tries to counterbalance this with smooth, clean vocals in the chorus.
 Ultimately, it's a weird attempt at experimental R&amp;B?
-This song is literally just OK to me.
+This song is not an easy listen.
+At the beginning, it almost feels like it's a broken record.
 Not my most favorite song of this album, but it's worth a listen.

 JEREMY: This is perhaps the most beautiful track on the album, maybe even the entire SATURATION series.
 Ryan Beatty makes a guest appearance and delivers a very emotional chorus while the other lyrics are mostly somber and focus on remorse and missed opportunities.
 Reversed guitar strums play out in the background until a beat switch up takes place towards the end and the song closes on a more optimistic note.
 I can't say enough good things about this one.

+KAT: I'm just shook from the reversed guitar, it makes me confused (laughing crying emoji).

 ### ALASKA